-Below example (Figure 3-9) shows a timing chart with capabilities on the vertical axis and time on the horizontal axis.
+Below example shows a timing chart with capabilities on the vertical axis and time on the horizontal axis.
 Active capability configurations are shown as bars against the capabilities they provide, with the start and end of the bars corresponding to the capability configuration coming into and going out of service.
-Where nothing meets a particular capability at a particular time, whitespace is shown so as to highlight capability gaps.